 Because, in a moment, I felt gravity tug and clatter my phone from hand to ground.

-Then another tug yanked at my clutch, which had been dangling from my loose fingertips.
+Then another tug yanked at my clutch, which had been dangling loosely, carelessly from my fingertips.

-In another moment, the bag was gone.
-In an eternal daze that really only lasted only 3 seconds, I gathered my phone from the pavement.
-It took me several more seconds before I could scream.
+Another moment and the bag was gone.
+In an eternal daze that really lasted only 3 seconds, I gathered my phone from the pavement.
+It took several more seconds before I could scream.

 “My passport!
 He’s stolen my passport!!”